calliope-project/calliope/doc/user/components.rst

 * ``cost_op_fixed``: fixed operational and maintenance (O&M) costs (i.e., per installed capacity)
 * ``cost_op_var``: variable O&M costs (i.e., per produced output)

-The next section, :doc:`formulation`, details the constraints that actually implement all these formulations mathematically.
+The next section is a brief tutorial.
+Following this, :doc:`formulation` details the constraints that actually implement all these formulations mathematically.
 The section following it, :doc:`configuration`, details how a model is configured, and how the various components outlined here are defined in a working model.